The Bankrate promise

 The Freedom Flex offers a variety of redemption options, starting with cash back.
 There’s no minimum required to redeem for cash back, and you can choose from a statement credit, direct deposit or check.

 If you’d rather use your rewards for something other than cash, you can redeem them for shopping at Amazon.com or gift cards.
 You also have the option to book travel via Chase Ultimate Rewards using your points.
 That’s a plus if you’re looking for a cash back card that’s rewarding when it comes to travel.

 This card has no annual fee, which is surprising given how generous the rewards program is.
 But no annual fee is a plus for cardmembers, as it means you don’t have to worry about fees nibbling away at the value of the rewards you’re earning.

 There is a 3 percent foreign transaction fee, however, which is something to keep in mind if you’re considering using the card for international purchases.

-Aside from the rewards program, the Freedom Flex comes with some other enticing benefits for cardholders.
+Aside from the rewards program, there are some other enticing Freedom Flex benefits for cardholders.
 For example, you can enjoy zero liability fraud protection, 24/7 fraud monitoring, purchase protection and extended warranty protection.
 In terms of travel benefits, you get trip cancellation and interruption insurance, auto rental collision damage waiver coverage and travel and emergency assistance services.

 You also get a complimentary ShopRunner membership for one year.
 This benefit offers free two-day shipping and free returns at dozens of major retailers.
 Cardmembers can also enjoy a free, three-month subscription to DashPass, DoorDash’s membership service that waives delivery fees.

 There’s one more valuable benefit to know about: cellphone protection.
 You can get up to $800 per claim and $1,000 per year (with a limit of two claims per year) in cellphone protection for theft or damage.
 You’ll just need to use your Freedom Flex to pay your monthly cellphone bill.

 How to maximize rewards with the Chase Freedom Flex